ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/public/Readme.md

 ![designer_image](./images/logicappdesigner1.jpg)

-5. Next if the connection is successful, click on **switch** button thats in the designer panel.
+5. Next if the connection is successful, click on **switch** button present in the designer panel.
 It will open 6 different cases, click on a case and you will see a box labeled **"Post a message (V3)"**, click on that.
 Next to select **"Team"** and **"Channel"**, click on the cross button at the right side of these two field to open up drop down menu for available Team and Channel in Teams account.
 If you cant see your "Team" and "Channel", goto step 1, there might be problem with authentication.
 Do this for all 6 cases.

 ![designer_image](./images/logicappdesigner2.jpg)